 Specifies the alternate name for the partner LU.
 Local applications can use this name, instead of the fully-qualified LU name, to refer to the partner LU.
+This is the PSF Direct receiver to be used when its real LU is activated by the OS/400 operating system.
 While you can choose any meaningful value, IBM recommends specifying the second qualifier of the Partner LU name.